bloxstreet/support/hr-information/hr-information.md

 # HR Information

 This guide is intended for high ranks.
-Below is some important information you need to know as a HR.
+Below is some important information you need to know as an HR.